Effective Equilibrium Theory of Quantum Light-Matter Interaction in Cavities: Extended Systems and the Long Wavelength Approximation: The bulk limit of the light-matter coupling

-This mode volume is thus the volume naturally set by the cavity within which to consider the coupled extended light-matter system.
+Where the mode volume is the volume set by the cavity within which to consider the coupled extended light-matter system.
 The limit where the matter fills the entire in-plane mode-extension is thus the correct "bulk limit" for the coupled cavity-matter system.
+The practical consequences of such consideration are elaborated in Sec.~\ref{sec:convergence}.

-As we show in the insets of Fig.~\ref{fig:cavity_functions}, the cavity modes are well confined between the mirrors for high mirror reflectivity, and we can therefore interpret this fact as the cavity setting a certain effective area of the matter which is coupled to the cavity, $S_\mathrm{eff}\sim L_c^2\mathcal{F}$.
-As we discuss in Appendix~\ref{app:fpc}, this can be qualitatively understood from classical arguments in terms of the longest in-plane length over which the cavity can be expected to mediate a meaningful interaction between two points.
+As discussed in Appendix~\ref{app:fpc}, the emergence of a finite mode volume can be qualitatively understood from classical arguments in terms of the longest in-plane length over which the cavity can be expected to mediate a meaningful interaction between two points.
+Although it is a subject of future investigations, we expect that for a cavity with intrinsic material losses at equilibrium (for which photons cannot actually be dissipated) that the amount of modes counted in the collective canonical transformation should be reduced.
+Thus intrinsic losses of the cavity should renormalize the above effective volume and lower the effective light-matter coupling strength.

-That the effective in-plane area appearing in the coupling of the 2D material and cavity is finite is critical, because QED in general, and in the LWA in particular, is known to exhibit a Landau pole.
-The Landau pole is the largest energy for which the particular version of QED makes sense and it reflects the fact that QED cannot represent arbitrary length scales~\cite{berestetskii1982quantum,PhysRevLett.80.4119,PhysRevLett.93.110405,hainzl2002mass}.
+That the effective in-plane area appearing in the coupling of the 2D material and cavity is finite is critical, because QED in general, and in the LWA in particular, is known to exhibit Landau poles.
+A Landau pole is the largest energy for which a particular version of QED (here PF theory in the LWA) makes sense and it reflects the fact that QED cannot represent all scales simultaneously~\cite{berestetskii1982quantum,PhysRevLett.80.4119,PhysRevLett.93.110405,hainzl2002mass}.
 The Landau pole can be reached in one of two ways: Either by including arbitrarily high photon frequencies, or by increasing the number of particles in the system.
 It is therefore critical that the theory itself sets a finite length scale within which the light-matter coupling should be considered.

-We finally note that our theory formally breaks down when $r\rightarrow 1$.
-Here $l_z \rightarrow 0$ and $A_{\mathrm{eff},\lambda}$ becomes divergent.
-This breakdown reflects exactly that in this limit, the theory approaches the Landau pole and becomes non-physical.
-However, we again emphasize that this breakdown does not signal a physical decoupling of light and matter, but instead a breakdown of QED in the LWA.
-We also emphasize that this is not a problem with our theory in particular, but with arguments based on QED in the LWA in general~\cite{rokaj2022free}.